Frequently Asked Questions - Funerals

 What needs to be done after a death occurs?

-After a death occurs you need to call a doctor so that they can issue a ‘Doctor’s Certificate of Cause of Death.’
+After a death you need to call a doctor so they can issue a ‘Doctor’s Certificate of Cause of Death.’
 There is no rush to do this straight away.
-If an expected death happens in the middle of the night definitely wait until morning before making the call.
+If an expected death happens in the middle of the night, definitely wait until morning before making the call.